Syyrion/a-pcb-mill/README.md

 # Target Audience

 There are those that enjoy tinkering and fixing their machines, but there are also those that just want something that works.
 Our machine would mostly target people who want a PCB mill mostly to use as a tool, not as a hobby.
-This would mean creating a mill with a solid workflow that doesn't require much intervention.
+This would mean creating a mill with a solid workflow that doesn't require much intervention from the user.

 ## Selling Points